ARPA-SIMC/arkimet/doc/ds-ondisk2.md

 - find segments that can only contain data older than `delete age` days [delete_age]
 - the segment must be a file
 - data on disk must match the order of data used by queries [dirty]
-- `.metadata` file must not be empty [unaligned]
-- `.metadata` file must not be older than the data [unaligned]
-- `.summary` file must not be older than the `.metadata` file [unaligned]
-- `MANIFEST` file must not be older than the `.metadata` file [unaligned]
-- metadata in the `.metadata` file must contain reference time elements [corrupted]
-- the span of reference times in each segment must fit inside the interval implied by the segment file name (FIXME: should this be disabled for archives, to deal with datasets that had a change of step in their lifetime?) [corrupted]
-- the segment name must represent an interval matching the dataset step (FIXME: should this be disabled for archives, to deal with datasets that had a change of step in their lifetime?) [corrupted]

 ### During --accurate check